Cost of living · Portland, Maine · 2026

 What Salary Do You Need to Live Comfortably in Portland?

-To live comfortably in Portland, Maine, you're looking at an annual salary of roughly $108,575.
-That works out to about $9,048 in monthly take-home pay after taxes.
-"Comfortably" here doesn't mean luxury — it means the 50/30/20 framework applied honestly: your core needs are covered, you're putting something into savings each month, and you've got enough left over for a dinner out or a weekend up the coast without doing math first.
+To live comfortably in Portland, Maine, you need to earn $108,603 a year.
+That works out to roughly $9,050 in monthly take-home pay after taxes.
+"Comfortably" here doesn't mean waterfront dinners and weekend trips to Acadia every month.
+It means the 50/30/20 framework: your needs are covered, you're putting something into savings, and you have real discretionary money left over without quietly raiding next month's budget.

 Cost of Living Breakdown